laravel/jetstream-docs/1.x/features/authentication.md

 ## Actions

-As typical of most Jetstream features, the logic executed to satisfy authentication requests can be found in an action class within your application.
+As typical of most Jetstream features, the logic executed to satisfy registration / authentication requests can be found in an action class within your application.

-Specifically, the `App\Actions\Fortify\UpdateUserProfileInformation` class will be invoked when the user updates their profile.
-This action is responsible for validating the input and updating the user's profile information.
+Specifically, the `App\Actions\Fortify\CreateNewUser` class will be invoked when a user updates registers with your application.
+This action is responsible for validating the input and creating the user.

-Therefore, any customizations you wish to make to this logic should be made in this class.
-The action receives the currently authenticated `$user` and an array of `$input` that contains all of the input from the incoming request, including the updated profile photo if applicable.
+Therefore, any customizations you wish to make to user creation logic should be made in this class.
+The action receives an array of `$input` that contains all of the input from the incoming request.

 ### Password Validation Rules